apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 * ``kwargs``: (Optional) Additional keyword arguments to pass to the method when it is called.
 Defaults to ``{}``.
 * ``timeout``: (Optional) A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
 Defaults to ``None``, which means no timeout.

-When you opt to defer, your operator will *stop executing at that point and be removed from its current worker*.
+When you opt to defer, your operator will stop executing at that point and be removed from its current worker.
 No state will persist, such as local variables or attributes set on ``self``.
-When your operator resumes, it resumes as a *brand new instance* of it.
+When your operator resumes, it resumes as a new instance of it.
 The only way you can pass state from the old instance of the operator to the new one is with ``method_name`` and ``kwargs``.

 When your operator resumes, Airflow adds an ``event`` object to the kwargs passed to the ``method_name`` method.
 This ``event`` object contains the payload from the trigger event that resumed your operator.
-Depending on the trigger, this can be useful to your operator, like it's a status code or URL to fetch results, or it might be unimportant information, like a datetime.
+Depending on the trigger, this can be useful to your operator, like it's a status code or URL to fetch results.
+Or, it might be unimportant information, like a datetime.
 Your ``method_name`` method, however, *must* accept ``event`` as a keyword argument.

 If your operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and finish executing.